byfranke/PastebinSearch/obsolete/README.md

 # Navigate to the new PastebinSearch directory
 cd PastebinSearch

-# Run setup to check dependencies and install
-python setup.py

 # Or run the main application directly
 python pastebinsearch.py --install
 ```